-- limits and size on fish and shellfish?
-Should this be more/less?
-Are recreational fishers allowed to sell their catch?
-What % of fish is caught by recreational fishers? [slide 31] - 9.
-WATCH the short film Fishy Business [13:42] and complete the point of view and values continuum activities on [slide 32] - 10.
+- 9. WATCH the short film Fishy Business [13:42] and complete the point of view and values continuum activities on [slide 32] - 10.
 REFLECT and DISCUSS What role do scientists play in looking after fisheries under the QMS?
 If you didn't use this in topic 3 then have learners complete A fisheries Scientist Worksheet to explore NIWA scientist Rosemary's story illustrating how scientists contribute to fisheries management in Aotearoa New Zealand. - 11.
 Complete a GROUP ACTIVITY investigating examples of illegal fishing in Aotearoa New Zealand.
 Provide each group with a copy of one illegal fishing article (page 8).
 Have them work through the question sheet provided (page 9) and report back. - 12.
 PLAY the Go Fish!
 Game (we played this in Topic 3) but with the following rounds: - a.
 Pre-European/Traditional Maori (this plays out the same as the Quota system) Start with 16 fish that replenish at 50%.
-Instead of the 3 fishing boats you have 3 waka which take 1 fish each using traditional methods. - b.
-A Rāhui is placed on a fishery.
+Instead of the 3 fishing boats you have 3 waka which take 1 fish each using traditional methods. - A Rāhui is placed on a fishery.
 This can be "called" by the teacher at any point in any round.
 (This could be done as a sign of respect, due to the loss of lives at sea e.g White Island or because there is a reduction in the fish biomass.)
 Run 3 rounds of 16 fish that replenish at 50%.
 But NO fishing. - c.
 MPA (Marine Protected Area).
 This can be "called" by the teacher at any point in any round.
 A marine reserve has been created next to your fishery.
 You get a bonus 3 extra fish per round. - d.
 A new coastal boat ramp increases the number of Recreational fishers.
 In addition to the fishing boats create a smaller boat which can take 1 fish a round.
 There is no limit on the number of recreational boats allowed (this reflects what is happening in the Hauraki Golf). - 13.
-Investigate and deepen the INQUIRY [see 3.3 Outline] - 14.
+Investigate and deepen the INQUIRY [see also Science & the Sustainable Catch Outline] - 14.
 What different perspectives exist about the Quota Management System (QMS) (Do you think the QMS is doing a good job of ensuring fisheries are sustainably fished?
 What do the commercial fishers think?
 What do conservationists think?) - 15.
 How does the QMS affect you and your whānau?
-(Think as a fisher and purchaser of fish) - 16.
-How has the QMS altered how fisher is are managed over time?
+(Think as a fisher and purchaser of fish)

+- 16. How has the QMS altered how fisheries are managed over time?
 (Might include initial introduction fisheries were in collapse and now much better managed.

-- Might also include individual fisheries that have declined or boomed under the QMS.) - 17.
+Might also include individual fisheries that have declined or boomed under the QMS.) - 17.
 Who introduced the QMS?
 Who has responsibility for making changes to fishery catches under the QMS?
-(QMS was a government initiaive but was backed (and opposed) by many in the industry.
+(QMS was a government initiative but was backed (and opposed) by many in the industry.
 Māori customary regulations enable local communities to implement rāhui and restrictions, taiāpure and mataitai...
 But otherwise it is Fisheries NZ that has responsibility) - 18.
 Who has responsibility for ensuring fisheries management results in sustainable fishing?
 (ALL OF US!
 We all play a part no matter how small!
 We can do our bit by buying only legal and Marine Stewardship Council certified seafood; ensuring we follow fishing rules...). - 19.
 How does the QMS actually work?
 (Scientists collect data and fishers make observations.
 This information feeds in to Fisheries New Zealand and kaitiaki / tiaki who decide on changes needed.) - 20.
 Why do we even need the QMS?
 Before the QMS many fisheries (like Orange Roughy) were in a state of collapse.